Yanko96/theme-academic-cv/content/_index.md

       title: '📚 Objectives'
       subtitle: ''
       text: |-
-        First-year Master student with 3 years of hands-on expertise in full-stack machine learning, seeking an internship opportunity to apply and expand my skills in a dynamic professional environment.
+        Second-year Master student with 3 years of hands-on expertise in full-stack machine learning, seeking an new graduate opportunity to apply and expand my skills in a dynamic professional environment.

         Please reach out to collaborate 😃
     design: